material-components/material-components-web/packages/mdc-slider/README.md

 Mixin | Description
 --- | ---
-`mdc-slider-rail-color($color)` | Sets the color of the rail (aka track) `mdc-slider-highlight-color($color)` | Sets the color of the highlighted portion of the rail (i.e., the selected value range) `mdc-slider-tick-mark-color($color)` | Sets the color of the tick marks on a discrete slider rail `mdc-slider-thumb-stroke-color($color)` | Sets the stroke color of the thumb (grab handle) `mdc-slider-thumb-fill-color($color)` | Sets the fill color of the thumb (grab handle) `mdc-slider-focus-halo-color($color)` | Sets the color of the focus halo `mdc-slider-value-pin-fill-color($color)` | Sets the fill color of the value indicator pin `mdc-slider-value-pin-ink-color($color)` | Sets the ink color of the value indicator pin
+`mdc-slider-rail-color($color)` | Sets the color of the rail (aka track) `mdc-slider-thumb-color($color)` | Sets the color of the thumb (grab handle) `mdc-slider-focus-halo-color($color)` | Sets the color of the focus halo `mdc-slider-value-pin-fill-color($color)` | Sets the fill color of the value indicator pin `mdc-slider-value-pin-ink-color($color)` | Sets the ink color of the value indicator pin

-#### Setting the correct background color for disabled/off slider thumbs
+#### Setting the correct background color for disabled slider thumbs

-One tricky issue with sliders is how the thumb is supposed to look when in the disabled or "off" states.
-In these cases, certain portions of the slider's thumb and track are supposed to become "transparent" and reveal the background color behind it.
+One tricky issue with sliders is how the thumb is supposed to look when in the disabled state.
+In this case, certain portions of the slider's thumb and track are supposed to become "transparent" and reveal the background color behind it.
 However, this presents a problem as there is no elegant way to derive what the background color behind the slider should be.
 We could theoretically walk up the DOM until we found an ancestor with a set background, but that would break the component's encapsulation model.

 To solve this, you can supply a css custom property `--mdc-slider-bg-color-behind-component`.
-When used, this will override the default colors used for the disabled/off state slider thumb and use the color specified:
+When used, this will override the default color used for the disabled state slider thumb and use the color specified:

 ```css